HOW TO BECOME A MASTER REGIONAL TRAINER

-Thank you! for your interest in becoming a Master Regional Trainer.
-Here is what you need to complete the process.
+Thank you for your interest in becoming a Master Regional Trainer (MRT)!
+Here is what you need to know in order to complete the process.

-All criteria for TST instructor must first be met.
-Must have at least five (5) years’ experience working in TB Control.
+Have at least five years’ experience working in TB Control

-Must have taught TST Workshops for a minimum of 24 months prior to becoming a MRT.
+Be a TST Instructor for a minimum of 24 months prior to becoming a MRT

-Must submit a resume' or CV that shows experience in TB Control.
+A resume or CV that shows a minimum of five years’ experience in TB Control